How many people does it take to staff your schedule? (Part 2)

-The cost of full time labor matters.
+The cost of full-time labor matters.
 How much does it cost you to pay someone for an hour of straight time?
 How much does it cost you to pay for an hour of overtime?
 I am not talking about "how much an employee receives."
 I'm talking about cost-to-the-company.
 If you do the analysis correctly, you should find that the two costs (overtime and straight time) are within 10% of each other.
 This is important because the amount of overtime you use will play a big factor in staffing levels.
 For a fixed workload, the higher the overtime, the lower the staffing level you need.

-How much training does it take to qualify an employee for a position.
-It is likely that there is a wide variance on this with regards to different positions.
+How much training does it take to qualify an employee for a position?
+It is likely that there is a wide variance in this with regard to different positions.
 Do Not use and "average".
 If you need an astrophysicist and a box stacker, an average will give you a bad number (4 years of post-graduate study for the physicist and 5 minutes for the stacker = about 2 years, on average, to train an employee).
-Long training times lead to an increased use of overtime and less reliance on other labor options such as temporary help.
+Long training times lead to increased use of overtime and less reliance on other labor options such as temporary help.
 If your workforce is staffed with highly skilled people, whose skills are easily transferable to another nearby company, then you will have to bend a more towards compensation scheduling and employee preferences for overtime so as to not lose these people.

 How variable is your workload?
-If your workload level is flat, you will still have some fluctuations in staffing as people are on vacation or FMLA etc. When staffing fluctuates, you have have extra staffing available or you can use overtime or you can reduce production.
+If your workload level is flat, you will still have some fluctuations in staffing as people are on vacation or FMLA, etc. When staffing fluctuates, you have extra staffing available or you can use overtime or you can reduce production.
 Cost, degree of variability, employee preference and the nature of your operations will all play a role in determining how you staff for variability.
-Its worth noting here that the most expensive option is to over-staff or staff for peak production as this leads to frequent over-staffing which is costly.
+It's worth noting here that the most expensive option is to over-staff or staff for peak production as this leads to frequent over-staffing which is costly.
 A highly variable workload tends to mean lower staffing and higher overtime.

 What about support activities?
 Things like maintenance, engineering, quality shipping/receiving and administration all need to be staffed appropriately as you grow (or shrink).
 There is no simple formula for how to staff these as there is often not a "straight line" relationship between staffing numbers in operations and staffing numbers for support areas.
 For example, a 30% increase in operation staffing does not mean you need 30% more CFO's.
-In some areas, you may actually find that you need fewer support staff.
+In some areas, you may actually find that you need less support staff.
 For example, maintenance struggles to fix everything on the weekend but if you go to a 24/7 schedule, maintenance can now take place any time in the week; including weekdays where it can be performed more efficiently.

 Are you LEAN?
-It's "old school" to think you should stockpile between cells in a value stream ensure you never run out of product either upstream or downstream.
+It's "old school" to think you should stockpile between cells in a value stream to ensure you never run out of product either upstream or downstream.
 Instead, just-in-time is what modern operations strive for.
 Many companies can maximize or throttle production using staffing alone.
-This may mean you staff an area below its maximum capacity to enure it does not outrun its value stream neighbors.
+This may mean you staff an area below its maximum capacity to ensure it does not outrun its value stream neighbors.

 What is the opportunity cost of lost time?
 This must be a consideration if you are going to staff with as few people as possible.
 You may save a lot of money by having fewer maintenance specialists but then you might lose even more money if you suffer downtime because you are understaffed.